Thought leadership, podcasting and challenging convention

 Where podcasting comes into its own

 One of the reasons is because it’s hard.
-To boost brand awareness for instance, you need to produce many blog posts a week to achieve an uptick in ROI.
+For instance, to boost brand awareness, you should produce many blog posts a week to achieve an uptick in ROI.
 (Take a look at this HubSpot article for more details.)
-This is a real commitment, and if you’re not skilled in the fine art of writing, you’re not going to bother.
+This is a real commitment, and if you’re not skilled in the art of writing, you won't bother.
 You may outsource to a content agency instead, which is a good idea, but you have to make sure the agency knows your industry, or at the very least understands what questions to ask.

 The same applies for podcasting.
 It’s easy to get caught up in the technicalities of what’s involved, such as what microphone to purchase, how many, what room to use, publishing frequency and so on.
 Your initial focus, however, should be on what knowledge you should share on such a different medium.
 And I think this is where podcasting comes into its own as not just an alternative content source, but a unique one.